 11 major resorts from Värmland to Lapland, with map – plus a few more

 Sweden has a long alpine season.
 Depending on weather conditions, downhill slopes in central and northern Sweden may be open from mid-November until the end of May (even longer in Riksgränsen, see below).
 In recent years the industry has invested heavily in new runs, lifts, accommodations, and entertainment venues.
-Record guest numbers have been reported from almost all major Swedish ski resorts.
+Record guest numbers have been reported from almost all major Swedish ski resorts, even during the Covid-19 pandemic.

 Åre in Jämtland hosted the FIS Alpine World Ski Championships in 2019, which gave Sweden another boost as a ski destination (this was the second time around for Åre, after 2007).
 The new Scandinavian Mountains Aiport in Sälen, Dalarna will likewise help to attract more international winter tourists.

 In this article, we don’t want to give you an exhaustive list of all the ski slopes in every part of Sweden (you’ll find a link for that at the end of this article).
 There are many shorter slopes in small municipalities around the country.
 Some of them are only open during the Christmas season and during the Swedish sports holidays in early February.
 These slopes are usually not of any greater importance to tourists.